mfitzp/diffcast/README.md

 * If you're adding a block of code which is followed by a blank line, a trailing blank line will be added first (adding space around the new code).
 * Changes to the middle of lines will be edited in the middle of the line, leaving leading and trailing parts intact during editing.
-* Whitespace is added using in blocks of 4 (emulating tab indent) where possible.
+* Whitespace is added in blocks of 4 (emulating tab indent) where possible.
 * Blocks are indented as a whole, where possible.

 This is a work in progress and new edits may be added.